Multiracial Americans

-Multiracial Americans are Americans who have mixed ancestry of two or more races.
-The term may also include Americans of mixed race ancestry who self-identify with just one group culturally and socially (cf. the one-drop rule).
-In the 2010 United States census, approximately 9 million individuals or 3.2% of the population, self-identified as multiracial.
+Multiracial Americans, also known as mixed-race Americans, are Americans who have mixed ancestry of two or more races.
+The term may also include Americans of mixed-race ancestry who self-identify with just one group culturally and socially (cf. the one-drop rule).
+In the 2020 United States census, 33.8 million individuals or 10.2% of the population, self-identified as multiracial.
 There is evidence that an accounting by genetic ancestry would produce a higher number.

+The multiracial population is the fastest growing demographic group in the United States, increasing by 276% between 2010 and 2020.
+This growth was driven largely by Hispanic or Latino Americans identifying as multiracial, with this group increasing from 3 million in 2010 to over 20 million in 2020, making up almost two thirds of the multiracial population.
+Most multiracial Hispanics identified as white and "some other race" in combination, with this group increasing from 1.6 million to 24 million between 2010 and 2021.
+While the multiracial population has been growing naturally for the last few decades, increasing by around 32% between 2000 and 2010, the sharp rise of 276% seen in the 2020 census has been attributed mostly to changes in the Census Bureau's methodology on counting write-in ancestry responses, rather than cultural or demographic shifts.

-Historical reasons are said to have created a racial caste such as the European-American suppression of Native Americans, often led people to identify or be classified by only one ethnicity, generally that of the culture in which they were raised.
+The impact of historical racial systems, such as that created by admixture between white European colonists and Native Americans, has often led people to identify or be classified by only one ethnicity, generally that of the culture in which they were raised.
 Prior to the mid-20th century, many people hid their multiracial heritage because of racial discrimination against minorities.
 While many Americans may be considered multiracial, they often do not know it or do not identify so culturally, any more than they maintain all the differing traditions of a variety of national ancestries.

 After a lengthy period of formal racial segregation in the former Confederacy following the Reconstruction Era and bans on interracial marriage in various parts of the country, more people are openly forming interracial unions.
 In addition, social conditions have changed and many multiracial people do not believe it is socially advantageous to try to "pass" as white.
-Diverse immigration has brought more mixed race people into the United States, such as a significant population of Hispanics identifying as Mestizos and Mulattos.
+Diverse immigration has brought more mixed race people into the United States, such as a significant population of Hispanics.
 Since the 1980s, the United States has had a growing multiracial identity movement (cf. Loving Day).
 Because more Americans have insisted on being allowed to acknowledge their mixed racial origins, the 2000 census for the first time allowed residents to check more than one ethno-racial identity and thereby identify as multiracial.
-In 2008, Barack Obama was elected as the first biracial President of the United States; he acknowledges both sides of his family and identifies as African-American.
+In 2008, Barack Obama, who is of Luo (Kenyan) and Scottish lineage, was elected as the first biracial President of the United States; he acknowledges both sides of his family and identifies as African-American.